 8. Find Someone to View Apartments with You

-While this step in the apartment hunting checklist is totally optional, I highly recommend it.
+While this step in the apartment checklist is totally optional, I highly recommend it.
 Grab a friend or family member and bring them along for the ride.

 Renting an apartment is an important goal for any young professional.
 But, you may be so enamored with an apartment or a location that you go way past your budget, forget to ask important questions, or say yes before doing all your research.